mwshinn/paranoidscientist/doc/techfaq.rst

 that this will cause many things to fail in general.

-If you come across an example in production code where Paranoid Scientist's type system becomes misleading, if the example is not rare or contrived, please report this as a bug.
+If you come across an example in production code where Paranoid Scientist's type system becomes misleading, and if the example is not rare or contrived, please report this as a bug.